 Paroxetine has been demonstrated to be the most effective, with an 8.8-fold increase in IELT (intravaginal ejaculatory latency time) compared to other SSRIs.
 The effects of these medications typically take time to become apparent.

 Paroxetine blocks serotonin from reabsorbing from the synaptic cleft's axonal end.
-Serotonin levels in the microneuronal milieu rise as a result, as does the activation of post-synaptic receptors by serotonin.
+Serotonin levels in the micro neuronal milieu rise as a result, as does the activation of post-synaptic receptors by serotonin.
 The delay of ejaculation follows an increase in serotonin levels.

 The Australian Centre conducted this study for Sexual Health, St. Luke's Hospital, Sydney, to determine the efficiency of chronic and 'on demand' paroxetine hydrochloride administration in treating premature ejaculation (PE).

-Ninety-four average men, ages 18 to 61 (mean 39), were treated with oral paroxetine as Paxil for premature ejaculation hydrochloride, a selective serotonin reuptake inhibitor, for premature ejaculation.
+Ninety-four average men, ages 18 to 61 (mean 39), were treated with oral Paroxetine as Paxil for premature ejaculation hydrochloride, a selective serotonin reuptake inhibitor, for premature ejaculation.
 All of the males were married or in committed relationships.

 Sixty-four out of ninety-four males (Group A) were given paroxetine hydrochloride 20 mg once daily as an initial treatment.
 After four weeks, those men who improved their ejaculatory control were given 'on-demand paroxetine hydrochloride (20 mg) three to four hours before their intended intercourse.
 The remaining 33 of the 94 males (Group B) were given 20 mg of 'on-demand paroxetine hydrochloride 3-4 hours before their intended intercourse.

-The pre-mean ejaculatory latency time (ELT) of both groups A and B was 0.4 min (range 0-1 min).
+The pre-mean ejaculatory latency time (ELT) of groups A and B was 0.4 min (range 0-1 min).
 The mean ELT in group A was 4.5 minutes in 761 intercourses at a frequency of 2.4 intercourse per week following four weeks of daily Paxil medication.
 After four weeks of daily Paxil medication, the mean ELT in group A improved to 3.9 minutes (range 0-10), and 36 men felt they maintained improved ejaculatory control.

 You can take the medication with or without food.
 The doses of Paroxetine that are effective in increasing IELT are 1040 mg.